JunTakemura/anti_tamper/README.md

 -->

-<h3 align="center">Easy Forensifier</h3>
+<h3 align="center">Anti Tamper</h3>

   <p align="center">
-    Make a file forensically sound using hashes and timestamps on Linux.
+    Make a file tamper-evident using hashes and timestamps on Linux.
 Note that this prioritizes convenience over forensic integrity and may not meet strict requirements depending on your use case.
 Be sure to check your requirements if the matter is critical.
     <br />
     <!--
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>